 Good Morning Gut-Brain Tonic!

 Wake up your brain and gut with this easy and nourishing morning elixir.
 This simple habit provides you with a daily gentle detox to keep nutrients moving in and toxins moving out.
-All you need is some filtered water, lemons and ginger and you're ready to start the day!
+All you need is some filtered water, lemons and ginger!

 Most of Us Wake Up Dehydrated